 - Newborns: fever or hypothermia (low temperature), poor feeding, jaundice

 - Infants: vomiting, diarrhea, fever, poor feeding, not thriving

 - Children: irritability, eating poorly, unexplained fever that doesn't go away, loss of bowel control, loose bowels, change in urination pattern

 - Elderly people: fever or hypothermia, poor appetite, lethargy, change in mental status

 Pregnant women are at increased risk for an UTI.
 Typically, pregnant women do not have unusual or unique symptoms.
-If a woman is pregnant, her urine should be checked during prenatal visits because an unrecognized infection can cause pregnancy complications or miscarriage.
+If a woman is pregnant, her urine should be checked during prenatal visits because an unrecognized infection can cause pregnancy complications.